 The Sector Support Fund (SSF) is a £500,000 per year pot to support one-off, discrete pieces of work of a pan-LEP nature with a sector focus that brings demonstrable benefit and has support across the LEP.

 It uses Growing Places Fund (GPF) Revenue grant to fund a programme of works to support the sector focussed activities that are being undertaken on a pan-LEP basis and predominantly led by the SELEP working groups.
 When the Growing Places Fund (GPF) grant was originally awarded, a proportion of the fund was earmarked as revenue which is being used for the Sector Support Fund.

 Since its inception SELEP has enabled a number of sector based working groups that function across the LEP area.
-These working groups are made up of representatives of any number of different organisations who give their time on voluntary basis as the benefits of cross-working have been clear.
+These working groups are made up of representatives of any number of different organisations who give their time on a voluntary basis, as the benefits of cross-working have been clear.
 However, as these groups have matured, it has become apparent that there is additional work or projects that the groups could put into place that would bring further benefits but finding funding for these projects is increasingly difficult.
 The Sector Support Fund has been designed to be catalyst funding for this.

 Table 1: Eligibility Criteria (taken from SSF Guidance Note)